The Doughnut: Background

 The construction of the Doughnut in 2003 consolidated the operations previously spread across two sites into a single location, replacing more than 50 buildings in the process.
 The last staff from the nearby GCHQ site at Oakley were transferred to the Doughnut in late 2011.

 The design of the Doughnut reflects GCHQ's intended new mode of work after the end of the Cold War, with its design facilitating talking among staff, and between them and the Director of GCHQ and his subordinates.
 It was estimated that anyone in the building could reach any other worker within five minutes.
 The director of GCHQ has no office; in 2014 director Iain Lobban described his desk as being located "within the shouting distance of lawyers".

 At a cost of £330 million, the construction of the Doughnut was funded by a private finance initiative (PFI) put forward by a collective that included the British facilities management and construction company Carillion (now defunct), the Danish security company Group 4 / Falck (now G4S), and the British telecommunications company BT Group.
 The creation of the Doughnut was the largest PFI project to date for the British government.
-The building was designed by the British architect Chris Johnson for the American architectural firm Gensler, and constructed and built by Carillion.
+The building was designed by the British architect Chris Johnson for the American architectural firm Gensler, and built by Carillion.

 In 2004, Edward Leigh, the chairman of the Commons Public Accounts Committee, criticised the increasing cost of GCHQ's move to the Doughnut.
 Leigh said that "It was astonishing GCHQ did not realise the extent of what would be involved much sooner".
 Leigh had said in 2003 that GCHQ's original estimate for the cost of the move was "staggeringly inaccurate".

 For security reasons, GCHQ moved its own computers and technical infrastructure to the Doughnut, which caused the cost of its move to increase from £41 million to £450 million over two years.
 The moves of MI5 and the Secret Intelligence Service (SIS) to new buildings had also cost more than three times their original estimates due to issues with transferring computers.
 HM Treasury paid £216 million toward a newly agreed budget of £308 million, having initially refused to finance the original high figure.
 The final cost of GCHQ's move to their new headquarters was more than seven times the original estimate.

 The complexity of the computer network at GCHQ was responsible for the increase in costs.
 Issues with the network were found while preparing computers for the 'Millennium bug'.
 Simply shutting down each computer individually before restarting them in the Doughnut would have left GCHQ unable to complete key intelligence work for two years, while moving their electronics according to the original schedule without "unacceptable damage" to intelligence gathering would cost £450 million.
 In a review of GCHQ's move in 2003, the National Audit Office (NAO) said government ministers might never have approved the consolidation of facilities had the final cost been known.